Republicans, UW clash over abortion ban proposal

 This version’s prospects look uncertain.
 Seven groups have registered in opposition, including the Wisconsin Medical Society and the American College of Obstetricians and Gynecologists.
 Pro-Life Wisconsin is the only group that has registered in support, according to the state ethics commission.

 Jacque is the chairman of the Senate families and children committee so he can push it through that body, but it’s unclear if the proposal will go much further.
-Spokesmen for Senate Majority Leader Devin LeMahieu and Assembly Speaker Robin Vos didn’t immediately return messages.
+A spokesman for Senate Majority Leader Devin LeMahieu had no comment on the bill Wednesday and a spokesman for Assembly Speaker Robin Vos didn’t return a message.

-A spokeswoman for Democratic Gov. Tony Evers also didn’t immediately respond to a message.
+A spokeswoman for Democratic Gov. Tony Evers didn’t respond to a message.
 But it’s almost certain Evers would veto the legislation if it reaches his desk.